 Furthermore, as a deliberative body concerning the preparation, operation and evaluation of internal controls relating to the Group’s financial reporting, we have established a J-SOX Committee, comprising the President and CEO, inside Directors, Presidents of major business companies, etc. which meets once per year.

-Apart from this, as a body to determine the policy concerning sustainability actions and monitor the progress, we have established a Seibu Group Sustainability Committee, comprising the President and CEO, Executive Officer in charge of the Corporate Strategy Department and Presidents of major business companies, which in principle meets twice per year.
+Apart from this, as a body to determine the policy concerning sustainability actions and monitor the progress, we have established a Seibu Group Sustainability Committee, comprising the CEO, President, Executive Officer in charge of the Corporate Strategy Department and Presidents of major business companies, which in principle meets twice per year.

 Internal Audits and Accounting Audits